min2ha/ukwa-site/content/target/55408/index.en.md

   "subject": "Brexit"
 }

-# Politeia: Trading on the Future: Brexit Trade Options and the UK Economy

 Leading trade economist Patrick Minford, explains the economic context of different options for trade after Brexit and assesses the relative costs and benefits of the principal routes.